 - your friends and those in your church and social groups, the more your relationships in the community will grow.

 - your boss, co-workers, employees and clients in your work, the more your work relationships will be strengthened and the more productive and profitable your work will become.

 - yourself, the more you will grow in genuine self-love and thus

 have more love to give in your relationships.

-Building strong relationships with ourselves, others and God is the foundation for a genuinely happy and productive life.
-Are you ready to learn this practice and how you can begin applying it in all the key areas of your life?
-If you are, there are two major caveats: The quality with which you love will be significantly enhanced, and the key people in your life will thoroughly appreciate it.
+Building strong relationships with yourself, others and God by engaging The Practice of Love is the foundation for a genuinely happy, love-filled and profitable life.
+Are you ready to learn this heretofore hidden practice and how you can begin applying it in all the key areas of your life?
+If you are, there are two major caveats: The quality with which you love will be significantly enhanced, and the key people in your life will be eternally grateful.

 When you invite Dave to speak to your group about how to practically engage the Practice of Love in everyday life . . .